tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 For the new settings menu you just type `30s` for 30 seconds.
 For the old menu you need to specify a decimal like this: `0.5`.

-#### New cards/day

-In general controls how many cards you learn each day, though you can always learn more if you want.
-The default value of `20` cards is very reasonable and manageable for most users.
-However, if you feel overwhelmed by the amount of reviews you have to do, lower it to about `10` new cards a day.
-Doing more cards is also possible if you can keep up with the review load, but generally in the AJATT community it is advised to learn no more than `30` new cards a day.

-I keep my setting at `0`.
-This is because I use [Learn Now Button](https://ankiweb.net/shared/info/1021636467) to **manually pick** and learn cards from my Sentence Bank.
-For me personally it's better than having Anki decide for me.

 ### Reviews

 <p align="center"><img alt="reviews" class="shadow" src="img/options-groups-reviews.webp"></p>
 <p align="center"><i>Reviews.</i></p>

 Most settings have been moved to [Advanced](#advanced) due to a UI update.

-#### Maximum reviews/day

-This value sets an arbitrary cap on the amount of reviews you can do each day.
-If the cap is low, your due cards won't magically disappear after you've done with the reviews.
-Instead, they will form a backlog of likely forgotten cards.
-Because you want to review all your due cards every day, set this at a high value.

 ### Lapses